 Ex Matrice Corpora is the performance born during the solo residency that Elena Tilli received at Lake Studio Berlin (September 2019) sponsored by Troikatronix, Isadora.

-During this time, she collaborated with the performer Kate Slezak, with the aim to study the specificity of the connection between the body and the Outside.
+During this time, she collaborated with the performer Kate Slezak to study new forms of representing the connection between the body and the Outside.
 The piece focuses on the journey of the body into the world beginning with the conceiving.
 How the body is slowly introduced to what will always be a presence perceived at different levels of consciousness throughout the overall experience of life.

 The relationship between the inside and the outside investigated from the deepest level of intimacy up to the formal relationship that funds the 'solid' basis of the world's structure: the moral, the language, the image.
 Ex Matrice Corpora wants to take the audience into the dualism of the relationship between the inside and the outside of ourselves, of us, of the community, of the society, of the world.

 To do so the two characters the audience can see on stage play two very different roles within the piece.
 They will interact and experience one another while using their peculiarity: the body vs the technology.
 Technology will be part of the piece as an extension of the body, used by one of the characters, to increase the magnitude of its action and surround the body that will be immersed into 'the outside' and will have to swim to not drawn.

 Like at the origin, birth represents the very first step of the struggle to survive.